vg-json-data/sm-json-data/strats.md

 Each of these properties is described in more detail below.

-A strat with an exit condition implicitly has a `doorUnlockedAtNode` requirement on its `to` node, unless it has the `bypassesDoorShell` property set to `true` or `"free"`.
+A strat with an exit condition implicitly has a `doorUnlockedAtNode` requirement on its `to` node, unless it has the `bypassesDoorShell` property set to `"yes"` or `"free"`.
 This means that if the `to` door has a lock on it, it must either be unlocked before the strat can be executed, or the door's requirements under the strat property `unlocksDoors` must be satisfied.

 ### Leave Normally